Luc-Olivier Merson: Biography

 Back in France, in 1875 he won the first-prize medal at the exhibition by the Société des artistes français.
 Notre-Dame de Paris, one of Merson's best-known paintings, was created in 1881 as a result of the huge popularity of the Victor Hugo novel of the same name.
 With its mystical Gothic imagery, its style reflects the influence of the then evolving Symbolist movement.

 Merson did major decorative commissions for such institutions as the Palais de Justice, the Louis Pasteur Museum, and the mosaic in the chancel vault in the Basilica of the Sacré Cœur.
 He also did the artwork for stained-glass windows, an example of which can be found in the Church of the Holy Trinity Rittenhouse Square in Philadelphia, Pennsylvania.
 His profile was raised considerably after being awarded a gold medal for his painting at the 1889 Exposition Universelle, and in 1892 he was elected to the Académie des beaux-arts.

 Merson was one of the first artists to buy photographs from Eugène Atget.

 By 1900 Merson was designing postage stamps for the French post and the Monaco post.

 He was teaching at the Académie Vitti in 1903.

 By 1908 he had been contracted by the Bank of France to create a number of designs for some of the country's banknotes.

 Between 1906 and 1911 he taught at the École des Beaux-Arts, with students such as Clément Serveau, who would also eventually design stamps and banknotes himself.
+Other students of his included painter Henri Alphonse Barnoin, and American painter Helen Savier DuMond.

 In recognition of his contribution to French culture, Merson was awarded the Legion of Honor.
-Also during this period, it is reported that Merson had under his tutelage the French painter Henri Alphonse Barnoin.

 Merson died in Paris in 1920, his work largely forgotten as a result of the overwhelming popularity of the avant-garde art forms as seen in the works of the Impressionists and other artistic movements.
 Named as a Knight of the Legion of Honor during his life, he was elevated to the level of Commander posthumously.

 Among Merson's pupils were the American painter Claire Shuttleworth and the Swiss printmaker Martha Cunz.